 When asked for the basis of his objection to the prosecutor's closing argument, Appellant stated that he was objecting on the grounds that the prosecutor was arguing law which was not covered by the jury instructions.
-When the circuit court responded that the parties could argue legal standards as long as they were "good law," Appellant did not object on the grounds that the prosecutor was misstating the law.
+The circuit court responded that the parties could argue legal standards as long as they were "good law."
+The State contends that when the prosecutor subsequently presented its legal argument to the jury, Appellant did not object on the grounds that the prosecutor was misstating the law.
+Whether Appellant specifically objected to the subsequent misstatement of law is immaterial, however, because Appellant had already posed an objection to the prosecutor arguing law to the jury without an instruction.
+Appellant's objection was warranted; the circuit court erred in overruling the objection and permitting the State to argue law to the jury.